In this article, you’ll see how much a $100,000 whole life insurance policy costs.

 These types of applications generally render an approval or decline within 15 minutes to a few business days.

-This type of application does require you to undergo a medical exam.
+Unlike senior burial insurance, a fully underwritten application does require you to undergo a medical exam.

 You’ll meet with a nurse who will collect a blood and urine sample.
 They will also measure your height, weight, and blood pressure.